 Michael Kranish is an investigative political reporter for The Washington Post and co-author of Trump Revealed, a Post biography of the Republican presidential nominee.

-He is the author of the forthcoming book, The World's Fastest Man: The Extraordinary Life of Cyclist Major Taylor, America's First Black Sports Hero, to be published by Scribner on May 7, 2019.
+He is the author of The World's Fastest Man: The Extraordinary Life of Cyclist Major Taylor, America's First Black Sports Hero.
 Kranish's long-standing interest in Taylor led to a 2001 cover story in the The Boston Globe's Sunday Magazine.
 As the first American-born black world champion in any sport, a dozen years before Jack Johnson won the boxing title and fifty years before Jackie Robinson became a Major League baseball player, Taylor's accomplishment shattered racist perceptions and had widespread impact across sport and society.

 Taylor's extraordinary life, at the intersection of the Jim Crow era and the Gilded Age, provided an unparalleled chance to explore one of the great turning points in American history.
 He was one of the most chronicled black men of his day, overcoming the highest odds to become a world champion, traveling throughout the United States, Europe and Australia.
 Kranish spent years collecting thousands of articles written about Taylor, examined his scrapbooks and letters, interviewed his then-96-year-old daughter, and studied histories of the era as he reearched the book.